 To try and minimise any damage I might cause to myself, I try to employ a number of coping strategies:

 - Check the restaurant menu ahead of time.
 Most places have their menus online.
 I am able to check them in advance and decide what I’m going to have.
 It saves me from making panicked decisions (wrong decisions?) when ordering.

 - Eat before going out.
 Yeah, I know this sounds kind-of strange – eating before going out to a restaurant.
 But if I know that the restaurant only serves very calorific food and that there are no healthy options available, then I eat before I get there.
 That way, I’ll not be hungry when I get there, and I’ll only want something small to eat like a starter.
 I can still socialise with my friends and family, but not lose control.

 - Ask the waiter questions.
 Most restaurants will know or can find out how dish is cooked.
 So if it’s not obvious I like to check if something is going to be fried, roasted or boiled.
 And I ask what ingredients are going to be added.
 It’s amazing – some places will even cook dishes without oil if I mention that I am on a low fat diet.

 - Order off-menu.
-Some restaurant are more happy to accommodate this than others, but if I don’t ask I don’t get!
-If I think that a particular ingredient is going to be high in syns then I ask for it to be left out of my meal – or perhaps substitute it for some lovely speedy vegetables.
-And if there’s a sauce on the dish, I ask for it “one the side” so that I can determine how much or how little I put on the plate.
+Some restaurant are more happy to accommodate this than others, but if you don’t ask you don’t get!
+If I think that a particular ingredient is going to be high in syns then I ask for it to be left out of my meal – or perhaps substitute it for some lovely speedy vegetables or a salad.
+And if there’s a sauce on the dish, I ask for it “on the side” so that I can determine how much or how little I put on the plate.

 If all else fails, and I haven’t got the time or nerve in the middle of the restaurant to be checking all the ingredients on your Slimming World app, then I go with my gut instinct.
 I try to remember that lean meat or fish and vegetables are always a good option – as long as they are not cooked with half a pound of butter!